Department of Labor Logo United States Department of Labor

 • Explain and demonstrate how to operate medical equipment

 If a machine has problems or is not functioning to its potential, repairers first diagnose the problem.
-They then adjust the mechanical, electronic, or hydraulic parts or modify the software in order to recalibrate the equipment and fix the issue.
+They then adjust the mechanical, electronic, or hydraulic parts or modify the software to recalibrate the equipment and fix the issue.
+They may consult technical manuals as needed.

-Medical equipment repairers use a variety of tools.
-Most use hand tools, such as screwdrivers, wrenches, and soldering irons.
-Others use electronic tools, such as multimeters (an electronic measuring device that combines several measures) and computers.
+Medical equipment repairers use a variety of test, measurement, and diagnostic tools.
+They may use electronic tools, such as multimeters (an electronic measuring device that combines several measures), network analyzers, and computers.
 Much of the equipment that they maintain and repair uses specialized test-equipment software.
 Repairers use this software to calibrate the machines.
+They also use hand tools, such as screwdrivers, wrenches, and soldering irons.

 Although some medical equipment repairers are trained to fix a variety of equipment, others specialize in repairing one or a small number of machines.